Planning Pros and cons of working for a large employer

 Advantages of working for a large employer

 Great benefits.
-Large employers are often able to offer better benefits than smaller companies.
+Large employers may be able to offer better benefits than smaller companies.
 This can be important when it comes to things like paid time off, how good the insurance packages are, whether the employer matches your 401(k) contributions and by how much, and other things like education reimbursement or the office environment (free meals or employee discounts).

 Open an account